 We’re here to answer any questions you may have.
 Reach out, we’d love to chat.

 Every day, new marketing trends, tools, and techniques flood the market.
-The ever-changing industry jargon is confusing, and Bridge gets that.
-We’re here to break the terms down for you.
+The ever-changing industry jargon is confusing, and BRIDGE gets that.
+We’re here to break the terms down for you in our marketing glossary.

 The AdChoices icon is a small button found near behaviorally targeted ads.
 When clicked, the button redirects users to a page explaining behavioral targeting, where users have the option to opt-out from receiving similar ads.
 The AdChoices icon is an answer to the Federal Trade Commission’s request for “clear and prominent notice” of targeted advertising.
 In other words, advertisers need to let users know that they are advertising to them.